shredware/blog/content/meet-our-team-drazen.md

 ## What makes you a valuable asset to CloudFleet?

-I've been hacking together servers and Rapsberry Pis for myself and others in my household for years.
+I've been hacking together servers and Raspberry Pis for myself and others in my household for years.
 With CloudFleet, I am simply looking to take what I've learned so far and enable others to set up similar systems without investing that much time.
-Also, through my research, development work and involvement with open source projects, I think I've obtained skills in development, organisation and communication that can be helpful to make CloudFleet a successful project.
+Also, through my research, development work and involvement with open source projects, I think I've obtained skills in development, organization and communication that can be helpful to make CloudFleet a successful project.